Park Shin-hye: Endorsements

-Park started her advertising career in 2004 as a model for The Pocari Sweat advertisement, known as the Gateway to Stardom.
-Subsequently, she appeared in campaigns for LG U+ "Aladdin Kids Phone Family Love Discount Plan," Korean-French Cosmetics "Sugar Ray," Ssamzie Korea "Ssamzie Sport," McDonald's China, and Case "Case Workbook" under a one-year contract.
+Park started her advertising career in 2004 as a model for the Pocari Sweat advertisement, known as the Gateway to Stardom.
+Subsequently, she appeared in campaigns for LG U+ "Aladdin Kids Phone Family Love Discount Plan," Hanbul cosmetics brand Sugar Ray, Ssamzie Korea's Ssamzie Sport, McDonald's China, and Case "Case Workbook" under a one-year contract.

-In 2006, after gaining recognition for her acting in the drama Tree of Heaven, Park signed exclusive one-year model contracts with KTF mobile communication service, Bigi and Magic N Pym Multipack.
+In 2006, after gaining recognition for her acting in the drama Tree of Heaven, Park signed exclusive one-year model contracts with KTF's mobile communication service Bigi and Magic N Pym Multipack.
 She also appeared as a clothing model for Yeonsung Apparel's Clyde in 2006.
 In 2007, she signed a one-year contract with Nongshim's ramyeon Neoguri.

 Her adorable depiction of sneaking a glance at her crush through donuts in SPC Group's Happy Point Card commercial went viral in 2008.
-In February 2009, Etude announced their exclusive model contract with Park, which was signed in January.
+In February 2009, Etude House announced their exclusive model contract with Park, which was signed in January.
 She worked as a model for Etude, featuring alongside her You're Beautiful co-star, Jang Keun-suk.
 Later, Etude paired her with Lee Min-ho.
 In the same year, she was paired with Kim Hyun-joong for a commercial for Coca-Cola's carbonated beverage Dynamic Kin.
 Additionally, she worked with CJ Foodville's VIPS and Korea Fujifilm's Instax Mini camera.
 In 2012, Park was chosen as the exclusive model for Gounsesang Cosmetics.